 I managed to watch a decent number of Best Picture nominees in September (not in the double digits but almost!), including a couple from the 90s and one from the 80s, which are two decades where I’ve probably watched the least nominees.
-The number of film discoveries this month is a little smaller than previous months, as I’m starting to get busier this semester.
-I’ve been saying I’d be watching fewer movies but I’ve managed to spare a couple hours to watch one.
+The number of film discoveries this month is a little smaller than in previous months, as I’m starting to get busier this semester.
+I’ve been saying I’d be watching fewer movies but I’ve managed to spare a couple of hours to watch one.
 But I do expect the number of movies for the remainder of the year to go down at least a little, as I’m not actually watching movies every day anymore…but I am making up for it on the weekends!
 Anyway, it’s been another good month filled with good movies.

 New-to-Me Films by Decade: